-Use user spam notifications to release and report quarantined messages
+Use quarantine notifications to release and report quarantined messages

 - Exchange Online Protection

 - Microsoft Defender for Office 365 plan 1 and plan 2

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, quarantine holds potentially dangerous or unwanted messages.
 For more information, see Quarantined messages in EOP.

 Quarantine policies define what users are allowed to do to quarantined messages based on why the message was quarantined (for supported features).
 For more information, see Quarantine policies.
 Quarantine polices also control whether the affected recipients (including shared mailboxes) get periodic quarantine notifications about their quarantined messages.
 Quarantine notifications are the replacement for end-user spam notifications for all supported protection features (not just anti-spam policy verdicts).